How To Uncover Blind Spots In Your User Research

 The amount of research that exists to support UX design is overwhelming.
-In 2022, there should be no reason at all for companies to neglect their user journey – and yet, more than half of brands fail to meet customer needs.
+In this day and age, there should be no reason at all for companies to neglect their user journey – and yet, more than half of brands fail to meet customer needs.

 Part of your mission as a user researcher of any company is to champion UX research internally.
 Much like a product evangelist, you need to be the voice of your users inside the company and help make decisions that are based on evidence instead of assumptions.

 It's a task that sounds easy on paper, especially considering that 70 percent of enterprise executives say that their company's customer experience is a competitive differentiator.
 But it can be quite difficult in reality – so what strategies can you use to make sure user research is not only present in your company, but also impactful?